mariimako/ReactionSpeedDotApp/README.md

 - Enemies will spawn randomly in intervals.
 - Note that you should gradually speed up.
 - Press escape to pause the game and open an menu.
-- As prompted, save or load the game.
+- As prompted, save or load the game, or speed up the game.
 - After exiting the popup window, you should have the most recent saved state loaded,
 - or the game saved and continue playing the current version
 - When you hit an enemy, your health should decrease.
 When 0, it is game over.
 You may restart the game, or exit